 The authors are expressing their thanks to Vuk Gojnic, Marcel Fest and Maximilian Rink (Deutsche Telekom Technik), Michael Adersberger (Syncier) and Andreas Kowasch (QAware), as well as Alexis Richardson (Weaveworks) for their willingness to exchange experiences, which enormously contributed to the width and depth of this article.

 If you want to switch from classic CI/CD environments to GitOps, then you can choose from any of a large number of available tools.
 However, it is not always easy to tell which features they support and how suitable they are for your project at first glance.
 This article provides help in making a decision.

 The term GitOps is a combination of the name of the source code management system Git and the abbreviation Ops as in operations.
 The idea for adding this additional tool to the DevOps toolbox comes from the Kubernetes environment, and it promises a new level of IT automation.
 Like the continuous delivery approach, GitOps relies on maintaining all information in source code management.
-The difference, however, is that the deployment environment synchronizes its state directly from Git, and the CI server is not responsible for the roll-out.
+The difference, however, is that the deployment environment synchronizes its state continuously from Git, and the CI server is not responsible for the roll-out.
 The configuration must therefore be versioned in Git.
 Since this is treated like code, it is referred to as “Infrastructure as Code”.

 It is no wonder then that there now is a growing number of GitOps tools to choose from.
 But what range of features do they offer?
 Is a single one sufficient, and can it automate “everything”?
 This article answers these and similar questions on the basis of specific examples.
 It lays out selection criteria and illustrates them by comparing the well-known GitOps tools ArgoCD and Flux v2.